Available with Standard or Advanced license.

 Standard deviations and PPM

 Deviation is a measure of the spread of values when measuring the same target.
-For example, if a surveyor were to measure the same target point many times with the same instrument, he or she would want the spread or range of values to be as close to each other as possible (in other words, the standard deviation as small as possible).
+So if a surveyor were to measure the same target point many times with the same instrument, he/she would want the spread or range of values to be as close to each other as possible (in other words, the standard deviation as small as possible).

 The standard deviation for the most accurate measurements in the parcel fabric is 5 seconds for bearings and 0.001 meters for distances.

-Accuracy categories can be assigned to a parcel, parcel line, and parcel plan.
+Accuracy categories can be assigned to a parcel, a parcel line and to a parcel plan.
 When assigning an accuracy category to a parcel plan, all new parcels created in the plan will inherit that accuracy category.
 Even though the accuracy category on the individual parcel is NULL, internally it is assigned the accuracy category of its plan.
-Plan accuracy is set in the Accuracy field on the Attributes tab on the Plan Properties dialog box.
+Plan accuracy is set under the Attributes on the Plan Properties dialog box.
 You can override the plan accuracy by specifying a different accuracy category for an individual parcel.
-Parcel accuracy is set on the Properties tab on the Parcel Details dialog box.
+Parcel accuracy is set under the Properties tab on the Parcel Details dialog box.

 All related parcel lines will inherit their accuracy category from the parcel.
 Even though the accuracy category for an individual parcel line is NULL, internally it is assigned the accuracy category of its parcel.
-You can override the parcel accuracy category by specifying a different accuracy category for an individual parcel line on the traverse grid on the Lines tab on the Parcel Details dialog box.
+You can override the parcel accuracy category by specifying a different accuracy category for an individual parcel line in the traverse grid under the Lines tab of the Parcel Details dialog box.

 The following default accuracies are used:

-- If no plans have been defined when loading parcel data, parcels are assigned the default <map> plan, which has a default accuracy category of 4.
+- If no plans have been defined when migrating parcel data, data is migrated to the default <map> plan, which has a default accuracy category of 4.

-- If dimensions are generated from line geometries during data loading, the accuracy category of the lines are set to the value specified for Accuracy Category for Inversed Line on the Load A Topology To A Parcel Fabric geoprocessing tool.
+- If dimensions are generated from line geometries (inversed) during data migration, the accuracy category of the inversed lines are set to the value specified for Accuracy Category for Inversed Line on the Load A Topology To A Parcel Fabric geoprocessing tool.